 Bjorn Jeffery has stepped down as CEO of Toca Boca, the Stockholm-based children’s mobile publishing company he co-founded in 2010 with Emil Ovemar.
-In the seven years since Toca Boca opened its doors, company highs have included a paradigm-shifting array of 36 play-based apps (with 150 downloads between them) and last year’s sale to Canada’s Spin Master Entertainment, while lows were marked by the closure of SVOD service Toca TV earlier this year.
+In the seven years since Toca Boca opened its doors, company highs have included a paradigm-shifting array of 36 play-based apps (with more than 150 million downloads between them) and last year’s sale to Canada’s Spin Master Entertainment, while lows were marked by the closure of SVOD service Toca TV earlier this year.
 And it’s the ups and downs of the kids mobile space that have led Jeffery to take a step back.

 “It’s been a long road and it was time for a bit of a break,” Jeffery says.
 “And a few weeks ago I had my second daughter, so there’s also the recent expansion of my family to take into consideration.
 I need to take a bit of time to take care of my family, and now is a good time for that.”